harshita801/Natural-Language-Processing/README.md

 # 🧠 Natural Language Processing (NLP) Fundamentals

 Welcome to my hands-on NLP repository!
-This project serves as a comprehensive, step-by-step guide to mastering the fundamentals of **Natural Language Processing (NLP)** using **Python** and **NLTK**.
-It tracks my journey from basic text preprocessing to advanced vectorization techniques and future LLM applications.
+This project serves as a comprehensive, step-by-step guide to mastering the fundamentals of **Natural Language Processing (NLP)** using **Python**, **NLTK**, and **Gensim**.
+It tracks my journey from basic text preprocessing to advanced vectorization and word embedding techniques.

 ---